 A Leader in LGBTQ Healthcare Equality

-UVA Health joins 95 other hospitals in earning the “Top Performer” designation for scoring from 80 to 95 points on the Human Rights Campaign's Healthcare Equality Index.
+UVA Health earned the “LGBTQ Healthcare Equality Leader” designation for scoring 100 points on the Human Rights Campaign's Healthcare Equality Index.

 These barriers to prevention and treatment, along with other consequences of social marginalization, negatively impact the overall health of the LGBTQ population.
 LGB people experience higher rates of: